parveen-sharma/mini-video-editor/README.md

 # Mini Video Editor — Horizontal → Vertical Shorts

-Converts a horizontal explainer video into portrait-format (9:16) short clips with karaoke-style word-by-word highlighted subtitles and an optional logo overlay.
+Converts a horizontal video into portrait-format (9:16) short clips with karaoke-style word-by-word highlighted subtitles and an optional logo overlay.

 ---